The increase in blood pressure within a vein system called the portal venous system.

 - Do not use alcohol or illegal drugs.

-- Do not take over-the-counter or prescription medicines or herbal medicines without first talking to your doctor or nurse.
+- Do not take over-the-counter, prescription, or herbal medicines without first talking to your doctor or nurse.
 (Some medications can make liver disease worse.)

 - Follow the dietary guidelines indicated by your doctor, including a diet low in sodium (salt).
 You should probably consume no more than 2 grams of sodium per day.
 Reduced protein intake may be required if confusion is a symptom.
 A dietitian can create a meal plan for you.